jfut/ganeti-rpm/doc/install-rhel.md

 This documentation is the short version for RHEL/CentOS/others 7.x and 8.x.

-**DRBD 8.4 does not support Kernel 4.18.x on el8, so the DRBD disk template cannot be used on el8.**

 Official full version:

 - [Ganeti's documentation](http://docs.ganeti.org/ganeti/current/html/) > [Ganeti installation tutorial](http://docs.ganeti.org/ganeti/current/html/install.html)